Bratwurst and Sauerkraut

 I don’t know if I’ve told you yet, but I’m obsessed with bratwurst.
 Every time I eat it, it doesn’t matter how often I eat it, I swear it’s the best thing I’ve ever tasted.
 I also love sauerkraut.
-So I don’t know why it took me so long to make Bratwurst and Sauerkraut together.
-It’s a classic!
-But now that I have, I’m probably going to be making it constantly.
-It’s really easy, and the leftovers are so good, so it’s an instant winner in my book.
+So I don’t know why it took me so long to make this classic Bratwurst recipe with juicy bratwurst, tangy sauerkraut, sweet apples, and savory onions all simmered together in a flavorful broth.
+It’s absolute perfection.
+It’s really easy, and the leftovers are so good, so this bratwurst and sauerkraut recipe is an instant winner in my book.

 What is Bratwurst?